Skip to content

 Explain personal search#

-Personal search is a feature to enable users to rank and score products according to their preferences.
+Personal search is a feature to let users rank and score products according to their preferences.

 It can be applied on the website and the mobile.

-This is a very distinctive feature of Open Food Facts and close to our value to enable personalized usage of the data.
+This is a very distinctive feature of Open Food Facts and close to our goal of enabling personalized usage of the data.

-Bear in mind that user preferences for food is a sensitive information that must not be exposed.
+Bear in mind that user preferences for food is sensitive information that must not be exposed.

 Preferences#

-The configuration of preferences happens client side and is stored in browser or app local storage.
+Setting preferences happens client-side and is stored in browser or app local storage.

-The user can tell for different attributes what is the importance of each according to his preferences.
+The user can enter, for different attributes, how important each is according to their preferences.

-A panel is generated in the web page using javascript to enable users to set their preferences1
+A panel is displayed in the web page using javascript to let users set their preferences1.

 Scoring#